The Edel Rhapsody

 The Edel Rhapsody, therefore, along with most of my musical output, represents a return to the 'late romantic' ideals of melodic and emotional intensity, values coincidentally championed by Richard Wagner who first made good use of this wonderful instrument. - Stephen Caudel May 1993"

-To contact Stephen Caudel or for more information regarding The Edel Rhapsody send an email to: caudel@wagner-tuba.com and it will be forwarded to the composer.
+To contact Stephen Caudel or for more information regarding The Edel Rhapsody send an email to: admin@stephencaudel.com.

 The Wagner Tuba